Welding: Arc welding

 All arc welding processes use a welding power supply to create and maintain an electric arc between an electrode and the base material to melt metals at the welding point.
-They can use alternating current (AC) or direct current (DC).
-For DC welding, the electrode can be connected to the machine's positive terminal (DCEP) or negative terminal (DCEN), changing the current's direction.
-The process and type of electrode used will typically determine the current.

 Shielding gas prevents oxygen in the atmosphere from entering the molten weld pool.
 In some processes, the shielding gas is delivered from gas cylinders containing inert or semi-inert gas.
 In others, a flux coating on a consumable electrode disintegrates to create the gas.
 Filler material is typically added to the molten weld pool and is necessary for processes that use a consumable electrode.

 Arc welding processes

 Diagram of arc and weld area, in shielded metal arc welding:

 One of the most common types of arc welding is shielded metal arc welding (SMAW); it is also known as manual metal arc welding (MMAW) or stick welding.
-Electric current is used to strike an arc between the base material and consumable electrode rod, which is made of filler material (typical steel) and is covered with a flux that protects the weld area from oxidation and contamination by producing carbon dioxide (CO_{2}) gas during the welding process.
+Electric current is used to strike an arc between the base material and consumable electrode rod, which is made of filler material (typically steel) and is covered with a flux that protects the weld area from oxidation and contamination by producing carbon dioxide (CO_{2}) gas during the welding process.
 The electrode core itself acts as filler material, making a separate filler unnecessary.

 The process is versatile and can be performed with relatively inexpensive equipment, making it well suited to shop jobs and field work.
 An operator can become reasonably proficient with a modest amount of training and can achieve mastery with experience.
 Weld times are rather slow, since the consumable electrodes must be frequently replaced and because slag, the residue from the flux, must be chipped away after welding.
 Furthermore, the process is generally limited to welding ferrous materials, though special electrodes have made possible the welding of cast iron, stainless steel, aluminum, and other metals.